scunning1987/html5_graphics_with_aws_elemental_medialive/README.md

-# HTML5 Graphics With AWSS Elemental MediaLive
+# HTML5 Graphics With AWS Elemental MediaLive
 ## Overview
 These instructions and templates outline how to deploy a solution that utilizes AWS Elemental MediaLive's HTML5 graphics functionality to display metric data received via an API call.